IM-TWIN/BLE-Android-Plugin/README.md

 ## Setup

+### Android Studio Version and setup

+The BLE Android Plugin consists of an **Android Archive Library (AAR) that is built with Android Studio using the project in this repository.
+Android Studio projects have many options that must be considered to  make the project build successfully.
+In particular the following variables must be carefully considered:

+- The Android Studio Version itself
+- The Gradle version used by Android Studio
+- The Gradle Plugin version used by Android (this on its turn constraints the usable Gradle version)
+- The Gradle project configuration ( in particular: compileSdkVersion, buildToolsVersion, minSdkVersion, targetSdkVersion )
+- The Android SDK location
+- The Android NKD location
+- The Android JDK location
+- Android Android Platform and SDK Tools (versions of the Android SDK Build Tools, Android SDK Platform Tools, SDK command line tools, NKD etc)
+- Java SDK Version Installed on the System

 ### Building the plugin in Android Studio

 After downloading this repository, open the relative folder with Android Studio, and then build the module **bleframework**.
 Once the operation is done, you will find the **Android archive library** (*aar* archive file) in *bleframework/build/outputs/aar/*.